department-of-veterans-affairs/vets-design-system-documentation/src/_components/card.md

 ### When to use Card

-* **Collections**: Cards usually appear in a collection, rather than in isolation, contain identical or similar information, and are uniform in their look and feel so that users can easily scan the collection of related items and actions.
+* **Collections.** Cards usually appear in a collection, rather than in isolation, contain identical or similar information, and are uniform in their look and feel so that users can easily scan the collection of related items and actions.
-* **Framing a call to action**: Cards are often used to highlight and frame a specific call to action or decision a user needs to take.
+* **Framing a call to action.** Cards are often used to highlight and frame a specific call to action or decision a user needs to take.
-* **Conveying status**: Cards are flexible enough to contain many types of information.
+* **Conveying status.** Cards are flexible enough to contain many types of information.
 However, Cards at the VA often contain time-sensitive information with a status such as appointments, a claim, or submission of a form.
 When showing status use the [Tag component]({{ site.baseurl }}/components/tag) or an icon with a text description to indicate the status.

 ### When to consider something else

-* **Large data sets**: A collection of cards does not scale up to large data sets.
+* **Large data sets.**: A collection of cards does not scale up to large data sets.
 If users needs to compare large amounts of data consider a [table]({{ self.baseurl }}/components/table).
-* **Eligibility information or other content highlight**: The [Featured content]({{ site.baseurl }}/components/featured-content) component, which is the only card-like element represented in Drupal, is meant to act as a content highlight for the most important information on the page.
+* **Eligibility information or other content highlight.**: The [Featured content]({{ site.baseurl }}/components/featured-content) component, which is the only card-like element represented in Drupal, is meant to act as a content highlight for the most important information on the page.
 It was originally intended to highlight eligibility information.
 Featured content is not a Card and they should not be used interchangeably.
-* **Navigation - A Card is not a Button or Link**: While a Card may contain a call-to-action link, it is not a navigation element.
+* **Navigation - A Card is not a Button or a Link.** While a Card may contain a call-to-action link, and may itself be a link, it is not solely a navigation element.
 Do not use a Card to act as a large tap target.
-There is a notable exception for the [Mobile App](https://apps.apple.com/us/app/va-health-and-benefits/id1559609596?platform=iphone) whereby a Card-like container is used around an [active link]({{ site.baseurl }}/components/link/#active-link) to make the link a large tap target on mobile.
-This treatment should be thought of as a mobile-specific link variation rather than an instance of a Card.
-* **Forms - A Card is not a Fieldset**: A fieldset can be used to cluster related form fields into a sub-section of a form.
+* **Forms - A Card is not a Fieldset**.
+A fieldset can be used to cluster related form fields into a sub-section of a form.
 The visual design of a fieldset should not mimic a Card.
-There is a notable exception for the [List and Loop pattern]({{ site.baseurl }}/patterns/forms/list-and-loop) where a Card is used to enter the loop to edit or remove an item in the list.

 ### When to use caution